h8every1/vagrant-lemp/README.md

 vim ./config/vagrant-local.yml
 ```

-The most important thing is your [GitHub token](https://github.com/blog/1509-personal-api-tokens).
-You can generate it here: https://github.com/settings/tokens That token is used for Composer and is imported on first run of VM.
-If you don't provide it, Composer will ask for your token when needed.
+You can provide your [GitHub token](https://github.com/blog/1509-personal-api-tokens) which will be used by Composer.
+You can generate it here: https://github.com/settings/tokens If you don't provide it, Composer will ask for your token when needed.

 `machine_name` is used by Virtualbox and should be unique in your system.
 I.e. you can't have two `vagrant-project` virtual machines.